HIS BIRTH, HIS MOTHER, HIS CHILDHOOD.

 Albert Barnes (December 1, 1798 – December 24, 1870) was an American theologian, born in Rome, New York.
 He graduated from Hamilton College, Clinton, New York, in 1820, and from Princeton Theological Seminary in 1823.

 I have become a stranger to my brothers, And an alien to my mother’s children;

 David is a key figure in the line of Christ, but he is not a figure without controversy.
 It is the lineage of David that has led many orthodox Jewish rabbis to dismiss Christ altogether as the Messiah.
-In fact, this challenge to the purity of the bloodline is not an new argument.
-Jesse, David's father wrestled with these thoughts and faced the challenges or legitimacy in his own time.
-But lets go back a bit further.
+In fact, this challenge to the purity of the bloodline is not a new argument.
+Jesse, David's father wrestled with these thoughts and faced the challenges of legitimacy in his own time.
+But let's go back a bit further.